hammadxcm/discord-hk/docs/bot-integrations.md

   - No music/soundboard
 ```

-This bot integration guide will help you create a comprehensive, engaging, and well-moderated Discord server with dynamic voice channel manage
+This bot integration guide will help you create a comprehensive, engaging, and well-moderated Discord server with dynamic voice channel management!